 Data has played an essential role in Novartis’ decision-making for years, but the shift toward an enterprise data management program marked a pivotal moment in its data strategy.
 “The journey actually started three years ago when we established a more formal, central enterprise data management organization with a hub and spoke model,” said Ravi Prasad, Global Head, Data and AI Strategy and Operations at Novartis.
 The vision was for functional business areas (the “spokes”) to serve as the data owners, supported by a centralized enterprise data organization (the “hub”) to oversee standardization activities.

-Building the right charter, operating and funding model, baseline benchmarks, critical functions (including data governance), and underlying technology took Prasad’s team close to 20 months.
+It took Prasad's team almost 20 months to build the right charter, operate and fund their model, baseline benchmarks, and manage critical functions (including data governance).
 During this time, the team proactively engaged stakeholders throughout the organization to listen to their needs, collect feedback, and refine the overall data strategy.
 “We had an opportunity to develop trust with our business stakeholders early on and actually leverage their best practices into this program,” Prasad said.

 Partnering with stakeholders to develop Novartis’ enterprise data management program paved the way to a successful launch.
 “Once we had acceptance across the various domains, regions, and countries, we formally transformed it into an enterprise data organization,” Prasad said.

 Building a Data-Driven Culture: 4 Principles